RyanSpadt/32b_Irvine_MASM/README.md

-# 32b_Irvine_MASM
+# MASM
-Repository will contain files created in Visual Studio Community Edition 2019 in the 32 bit Irvine MASM language.
+Repository will contain files created in Visual Studio Community Edition 2019 in the MASM language using the Irvine32 libary.